|

 the program is over, seniors go back to your assigned rooms and turn in gowns,

 at that time you will receive your diploma.
+Web sites to visit in searching for

-colleges:
+colleges: Career

-Training and Technical Schools - Search 4 Career Colleges
+Training and Technical Schools - Search 4 Career Colleges Career

-Education and Training - Career Explorer
+Education and Training - Career Explorer Colleges and

-Universities at U.S. College Search
+Universities at U.S. College Search College Planning

-for Students - KEY Magazine
+for Students - KEY Magazine Tips: Remember: The first step in

 preparing for your future is to explore your career options.
 Look for a career